iza-institute-of-labor-economics/gettsim/docs/geps/gep-04.rst

    modifiable by users.
 A DAG implementation allows to eliminate this usual boundary for almost all use cases.

-1. By using a DAG the user is able to limit computations to a set of target variables, which she is ultimately interested in.
-This prevents unnecessary calculations and increases computation speed.
+1. The DAG allows a user to limit computations to generate a set of target variables, which she is ultimately interested in.
+Doing so allows cutting down on the number of input variables, it prevents unnecessary calculations, and it increases computation speed.

 Basic idea
 ----------

-Based on the two requirements above we split the tax and transfer system into a set of small functions.
+Based on the two requirements above we split the taxes and transfers system into a set of small functions.
 Each function calculates one clearly defined variable (identical to the function's stringified name) and returns a 1d-array.

 .. note::